Mihaii2/Trader_Companion/readme.md

 - Build the Flask microservice container
 - Start both services
 - The Django app will be available at http://localhost:8000
+- The front end will be available at http://localhost:5173

 3. To run in detached mode (background):
 ```bash